picqer/exact-php-client/README.md

 Exact uses a minutely and daily rate limit.
 There are a maximum number of calls per day you can do per company, and to prevent bursting they have also implemented a limit per minute.
 This PR stores this information in the `Connection` and adds methods to read the rate limits so you can handle these as appropriate for your app.
 Exact documentation on rate limits is found here: https://support.exactonline.com/community/s/knowledge-base#All-All-DNO-Simulation-gen-apilimits

+If you hit a rate limit, an `ApiException` will be thrown with code 429.
+At that point you can determine whether you've hit the minutely or the daily limit.
+If you've hit the minutely limit, try again after 60 seconds.
+If you've hit the daily limit, try again after the daily reset.

 You can use the following methods on the `Connection`, which will return the limits after your first API call (based on the headers from Exact).

 ```php